Master of Criminology (MCrim) & Graduate Diploma in Criminology (GradDipCrim)

 The postgraduate criminology program at Sydney Law School is among the largest and most respected in Australia.
 Students are offered a broad range of inter-disciplinary courses and the opportunity to study with some of Australia's leading criminologists.
 Postgraduate criminology has a long history at the University of Sydney.
 While this means that the programs are well established, they are also innovative and include units of study not on offer in any other Australian universities.

 The Sydney Institute of Criminology is located within the Sydney Law School and students are encouraged to participate in the Institute's activities which include: public seminars and specialist training; research; the provision of information to key agencies and the media, and the publication of a monograph series as well as the respected journal Current Issues in Criminal Justice.
-For further information visit the website.

 Coursework in the MCrim is assessed in a range of ways including research essays, problems, seminars and class presentations, take home exams, and formal exams.